thephez/backup-readme/core/markdown/dash-core-wallet-arguments-and-commands-dashd.md

        exists, otherwise <datadir>)

   -walletnotify=<cmd>
-       Execute command when a wallet transaction changes (%s in cmd is replaced by TxID)
+       Execute command when a wallet transaction changes. %s in cmd is replaced by TxID and %w is replaced by wallet name. %w is not currently implemented on windows.
+On systems where %w is supported, it should NOT be quoted because this would break shell escaping used to invoke the command.
 ```

 ## Wallet fee options: